sashamensk/working-with-streams/README.md

 "Loremipsumdolorsitamet"

-For the string above the _ReadAsCharArrays_ method should produce in case _arraySize_ argument equals 5:
+In case _arraySize_ argument equals 5 the _ReadAsCharArrays_ method should produce this array:

 ```cs
 {